 Receipt of formal complaints should be acknowledged in writing within the timescale set out in the procedure.
-The written acknowledgement should describe in broad terms how the complaint will be investigated both thoroughly and impartially, as well as when the complainant should expect to receive a full response according to the timescale set out in the complaints procedure.
+The written acknowledgement should describe in broad terms how the complaint will be investigated both thoroughly and impartially as well as when the complainant should expect to receive a full response according to the timescale set out in the complaints procedure.

-The written acknowledgement also provides an opportunity to request any further information required to support investigation and resolution of the complaint.
-For example, requesting a meeting with the complainant and/or distinguishing between separate requests (such as a subject access request) and processes (such as pupil exclusions) that are linked to the complaint.
+The written acknowledgement also provides an opportunity to request any further information required to support investigation and resolution.
+For example, requesting a meeting with the complainant and/or distinguishing between separate requests (such as subject access requests) and processes (such as pupil exclusions) that are linked to the complaint.